fwahh/IBM-Coursera-Capstone-Project/README.md

 ![image](https://user-images.githubusercontent.com/65491089/123555950-5fbcd880-d7bb-11eb-8e6e-343f0bfc135d.png)

-Though we hope to employ the elbow method in helping to select the optimal number of clusters, from the above graph, it is actually pretty hard to tell definitively where the elbow point but we'll select 8 as the optimal number of clusters.
+Though we hope to employ the elbow method in helping to select the optimal number of clusters, from the above graph, it is actually pretty hard to tell definitively where the elbow point is but we'll select 8 as the number of clusters.

 ## Results
 Setting no. of clusters as 8, we arrive at the following cluster distribution.